How To Find and Hire a Rock Star Executive Assistant

 There is a well-known saying in Silicon Valley about the #1 Leadership Secret that states:

-5 Inherent Qualities Your Executive Assistant Should Have
+5 Inherent Qualities To Look For In an Executive Assistant

-3. Attention to detail: An EA/EM needs to be the type of person who enjoys managing the micro.
-Someone naturally inclined to nitpick and follow up on even the most mundane details.
+1. Attention to detail: An Executive Assistant needs to be the type of person who enjoys managing the micro.
+Someone naturally inclined to nitpick and follow up on even the most mundane details!

 The Learned Qualities of Your Executive Assistant/Engagement Manager